junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/IXI/TransMorph_on_IXI.md

 ## IXI Dataset:
 <img src="https://github.com/junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/blob/main/example_imgs/IXI_dataset.jpg" width="1000"/>\
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/3.0/88x31.png" /></a>\
 :exclamation: 09/07/2022 - All of our inference scripts have been updated so that the interpolation method used to warp image labels is bilinear (or trilinear) rather than nearest neighbor.
-This results in better Dice scores for nearly all methods (the table below is also updated).
+This results in better Dice scores for nearly all methods (the benchmark table below is also updated).\
 :exclamation: 12/29/2021 - Our preprocessed IXI dataset and the pre-trained models are now publicly available!\
 :exclamation: Our preprocessed IXI dataset is made available under the <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution-ShareAlike 3.0 Unported License</a>.
 If you use this dataset, you should acknowledge the TransMorph paper: